 Salsa means “sauce” in Spanish and refers to a wide array of forms.
 More often than not, this hot sauce combines tomatoes, herbs, chili peppers, onions, and garlic.

 With such an open-ended definition, salsa may be raw or cooked, smooth or chunky, spicy or mild based on the ingredients and cooking method.
+Moreover, there are some tricks to make salsa thicker until it reaches your desired consistency.

 The taste of salsa can be anywhere savory, zesty, spicy, and pungent.
 Though hard to define, salsa is so easy to relish.
 Spoon it with tortilla chips, salads, chickens, and you can enjoy your mealtime with peace of mind!